People

-Dr. Yong-Lak Park earned bachelor of science and master of science degrees in Agricultural
+Dr. Yong-Lak Park earned Bachelor and Master of Science degrees in Agricultural

-Biology (emphasis entomology) from Seoul National University, Korea.
+Biology (Major in Applied Entomology) from Seoul National University, South Korea.
 His doctorate

 areas of expertise are integrated pest management, agricultural and forest entomology,